What INTJs like to talk about may surprise you.

 INTJs can be intellectual snobs and dismissive to strangers who desire more than superficial respectability.
 Also, the command of the English language in English-speaking countries is essential.

-Any evidence that the person lacks primary education or a respectable level of intellectualism is a red flag because INTJs value education.
+Any evidence that the person lacks primary education or a respectable level of intellectualism is a red flag because of INTJs value education.

 The essentials with starting a conversation with INTJs is all about time and place.